14 Venture Capital Firms Seeking SaaS Startups

 Image of Salesforce Ventures- Top VCs in SaaS

-As the corporate venture capital arm of Salesforce, Salesforce Ventures invests in enterprise technology companies.
-Their goal is to back founders who are building new ways for businesses to connect with their customers.
+As the corporate venture capital arm of Salesforce, Salesforce Ventures invests in the next generation of enterprise technology companies.
+They focus on backing founders who are building tools that help businesses connect with their customers in new ways.

 • Industries of focus: Enterprise Software, SaaS, Financial Services